Cognigy/Documentation/docs/insights/ttl.md

 ## Change Data Expiration

-You can change the duration of data expiration via the [Management UI](../ai/administer/access/management-ui.md#expiration-values--ttl--for-sensitive-data) service if you have an on-premise Cognigy.AI installation.
+You can change the duration of the data expiration via the [Management UI](../ai/administer/access/management-ui.md#expiration-values--ttl--for-sensitive-data) service if you have an on-premise Cognigy.AI installation.
 Otherwise, contact [technical support](../help/get-help.md#help-center).

 When you adjust the data expiration value, it will only apply to new data obtained by Cognigy.
 The expiration value for previously obtained data will remain unchanged.